-- Understand our Empty Container Acceptance Policy - Customers review the CMS Empty Container Acceptance Policy to understand the regulatory requirements for preparing empty containers for shipment to CMS for reconditioning and recycling. - Submit Safety Data Sheet (SDS) for approval SDS information for materials once contained must be uploaded to Company Website for review.
+- 1 Understand our Empty Container Acceptance Policy - Customers review the CMS Empty Container Acceptance Policy to understand the regulatory requirements for preparing empty containers for shipment to CMS for reconditioning and recycling. - 2 Submit Safety Data Sheet (SDS) for approval - SDS information for materials once contained must be uploaded to Company Website for review.
 The system will email Customer regarding approval, rejection or special handling of containers.
-Approval and/or rejection of materials will be submitted to CMS Client Services and Sales Team. - Empty Container Collection Agreement Establishes financial terms for CMS pickup/receiving of empty containers and requires signature by customers acknowledging responsibility to comply with regulatory requirements.
+Approval and/or rejection of materials will be submitted to CMS Client Services and Sales Team. - 3 Empty Container Collection Agreement

+Establishes financial terms for CMS pickup/receiving of empty containers and requires signature by customers acknowledging responsibility to comply with regulatory requirements.

-- 4 Empty Container Pickup Scheduling When containers are properly emptied and ready for shipment, customer contacts CMS to arrange pick up or schedule drop off via Company Website → Collection tab → Scheduling. - Empty Container Certification by Shipper Upon pickup of containers, Customer Representative signs CMS Empty Container Receiving Record certifying compliance with the CMS Container Acceptance Policy, for every load. - Empty Container Inspection and Rejection Upon receiving shipment at CMS, each container is inspected.
-Any container that does not meet the CMS Empty Container Acceptance Policy will be rejected, labeled with a rejection sticker and placed in secure storage/quarantine for pickup or return to the customer in less than ten days at the customer's expense. - Empty Container Processing Acceptable containers are reconditioned or cleaned and prepared for recycling.
+4 Empty Container Pickup Scheduling

+When containers are properly emptied and ready for shipment, customer contacts CMS to arrange pickup or schedule drop off via Company Website > Collection tab > Scheduling.

+5 Empty Container Certification by Shipper

+Upon pickup of containers, Customer Representative signs CMS Empty Container Receiving Record certifying compliance with the CMS Container Acceptance Policy, for every load.

+6 Empty Container Inspection and Rejection

+Upon receiving shipment at CMS, each container is inspected.
+Any container that does not meet the CMS Empty Container Acceptance Policy will be rejected, labeled with a rejection sticker and placed in secure storage/reject holding area for pickup or return to the customer in less than ten days at the customer's expense.

+2 Empty Container Processing

+Acceptable containers are reconditioned or cleaned and prepared for recycling.
 Payment or charges are processed.